seahorn/seahorn/README.md

   can choose between different encoding styles with several levels of precision by adding:

-   - `--step={small,large,flarge}` where `small` is small step encoding, `large` is block-large encoding, and `flarge`: block-large encoding producing flat Horn clauses (i.e., it generates a transition system with only one predicate).
+   - `--step={small,large,fsmall,flarge}` where `small` is small step encoding, `large` is block-large encoding, `fsmall` is small step encoding producing flat Horn clauses (i.e., it generates a transition system with only one predicate), and `flarge`: block-large encoding producing flat Horn clauses.

    - `--track={reg,ptr,mem}` where `reg` only models integer scalars, `ptr` models `reg` and pointer addresses, and `mem`